 Fuerte San José was built near the mouth of the Rio Ozama.
 The strategic placement of this fort was to watch the comings and goings at the mouth of Rio Ozama.
 The rectangular shaped fort has an artillery platform that was equipped on 3 sides with cannons.
 Its two watchtowers (garitas redondas) lookout out points gave a great view of the surrounding sea and land.
 There was also a lighthouse located in the fort at the entrance to the Rio Ozama that guided ships into the mouth of the river.

 Construction of Fort San Jose began in the mid 1500’s and took over 2 centuries to complete.
 The walls were built first by president Alonso de Fuenmayor who had some serious money problems and could not complete construction.
 Finally, at the beginning of the 17th century, the wall of this important fort was finished.
 Finishing the wall ensured that the seafront was fully protected by connecting the forts San Gil, San Fernando, San Carlos, Santa Catalina to San José.
-San Gil and San José were the largest of these forts that provided the main defense of the city of Santo Domingo.
+San Gil and San José was the largest of these forts that provided the main defense of the city of Santo Domingo.

 Parque San José